 Third-party apps, non-essential native apps, fonts not installed by macOS, system extensions not required by macOS, and so on are not launched.
 In Safe Mode, the OS performs this to deliver the best possible performance with the current system settings.

-What to do if Mac won’t start in Safe Mode?
+How to Fix Mac won’t Start in Safe Mode?

 If your Mac refuses to boot into Safe Mode, you can remedy the problem by using the Option key.
 This is how you do it:

 - Turn off your Mac.

 - Now, hold down the Option key while pressing the Power button.

 - A list of all available drives on your Mac will show.
 Choose your Mac’s starting drive.

 This will resolve the issue and restart your Mac in Safe Mode.

 So you’re certain you’re following the procedures correctly, but the Safe Mode problem persists?
 Consider the following:

 - If you have a wireless keyboard, connect it to your Mac and try again.

 - Make sure your Mac is completely turned off before beginning the Safe Mode procedure.